Reds vs. Padres: Betting Trends, Records ATS, Home/Road Splits

 Reds Betting Records & Stats

-- The Reds have been underdogs in 19 games this season and have come away with the win six times (31.6%) in those contests.
+- The Reds have come away with six wins in the 20 contests they have been listed as the underdogs in this season.

-- Cincinnati has been at least a +190 moneyline underdog three times this season, but was upset in all of those games.
+- Cincinnati is 1-4 this season when entering a game as the underdog by +165 or more on the moneyline.

-- The moneyline set for this matchup implies the Reds have a 34.5% chance of walking away with the win.
+- The moneyline set for this matchup implies the Reds have a 37.7% chance of coming away with a victory in the contest.

-- Games involving Cincinnati have gone over the total set by oddsmakers in 15 of 28 chances this season.
+- Cincinnati and its opponents have gone over the total this season in 16 of its 29 opportunities.

 - The Reds have played just one game with a spread this season and did not cover in that contest.